or How to Spend Effective Time With Your Children

 "[Be there] when you children are coming and/or going --when they leave and return from school--when they leave and return from dates--when they bring friends home.

-Be there at the crossroads whether your children are six or sixteen
+Be there at the crossroads whether your children are six or sixteen.

 "A child left to himself bringeth his mother to shame" (Proverbs 29:15).
 Among the greatest concerns in our society are the millions of latchkey children who come home daily to empty houses unsupervised by working parents."